Track7Dev/Sprint-Challenge--Processes-and-Scheduling/Answers.md

-1. I would say a & c because the processes when initialized are allocated a random chunk of memory, which in this case is 32kb without interfering with other process memory space unless explicitly told to.
+1. I would say b because the processes when initialized are allocated a random chunk of memory, which in this case is 32kb/ea without interfering with other process memory space so P1 and P2 address space would be somewhere in the memory index 0-64,000. //32,000 per process

 2. Running (R): Currently doing work with that process;